|The purposes of the American

 The Marketing Committee monitors

-current log prices and explores possible new uses for Paulownia wood.
+current log and lumber prices and explores possible new uses for Paulownia wood.

 The Research Committee experiments